-The Government can unilaterally amend the terms and conditions of the Concession Agreement, as set out in the Cahier des Charges.
-If a modification adversely affects the financial and commercial benefits of the Concession Agreement, the Government must indemnify SES ASTRA for any detriment and loss of income SES ASTRA suffers, failing which (or if such indemnification is not reasonably acceptable) SES ASTRA can terminate the concession on 12 months' notice without liability for compensation and without prejudice to SES ASTRA's right to claim damages.
-Any modification of the Cahier des Charges which permanently disrupts the financial and commercial balance between the Government and SES ASTRA will be treated as a withdrawal (after a prior notice of 12 months) of the Concession and the Government will be liable to indemnify SES ASTRA for losses incurred and other damages, including consequential damages such as any depreciation in value of assets, reduced ability to repay debts and fulfil other obligations, and loss in future earnings.
+The Government can unilaterally amend the terms and conditions of the Concession Agreement or the New Concession, as set out in the Cahier des Charges.
+If a modification adversely affects the financial and commercial benefits of the Concession Agreement or of the New Concession Agreement, the Government must indemnify SES ASTRA for any detriment and loss of income SES ASTRA suffers, failing which (or if such indemnification is not reasonably acceptable) SES ASTRA can terminate the concession on 12 months' notice without liability for compensation and without prejudice to SES ASTRA's right to claim damages.
+Any substantial modification of the Cahier des Charges which definitively disrupts the financial and commercial balance between the Government and SES ASTRA will be treated as an outright termination of the Concession or of the New Concession that is in contravention of the Electronic Media Law.
+In such an event, the Government will be liable to indemnify SES ASTRA for losses incurred and other damages, including consequential damages such as any depreciation in value of assets, reduced ability to repay debts and fulfil other obligations, and loss in future profit.

-The Government is not responsible for any loss that SES ASTRA suffers (not attributable to the Government or to SES ASTRA) if the conditions under which it operates change dramatically in a manner which could not have been reasonably foreseen at the time the Concession was granted.
+The Government is not responsible for any loss that SES ASTRA suffers (not attributable to the Government or to SES ASTRA) if the economic conditions under which it operates change dramatically in a manner which could not have been reasonably foreseen at the time the Concession or the New Concession was granted.
 However, if such a change occurs, SES ASTRA has the right to require that the Cahier des Charges be revised to reflect the new circumstances.
-If the Government refuses or if SES ASTRA reasonably considers the proposed amendment to be insufficient, it may terminate the concession on 12 months' notice without liability to the state for indemnification.
+If the Government refuses or if SES ASTRA reasonably considers the proposed amendment to be insufficient, SES ASTRA may terminate the concession on 12 months' notice without liability to the Government.

-Withdrawal or Suspension of Concession
+Withdrawal of Concession

-The Concession may be withdrawn in whole or in part if SES ASTRA remains in serious breach of the Concession Agreement or associated term sheet after two successive notices from the Government to remedy the specified breach within a reasonable time set by the state.
+The Concession or the New Concession may only be withdrawn by the Government in accordance with Article 20(4) of the Electronic Media Law: (a) if the conditions required for obtaining it are no longer met; or (b) if the obligations entered in the specifications are not respected; or (c) if it is not regularly exploited, in accordance with the terms and conditions.
+Under the terms of the Concession and the New Concession, the Government may withdraw the concession in whole or in part if SES ASTRA remains in breach of the concession or Cahier des Charges after notice from the Government to remedy the specified breach within a reasonable time set by the state.
 A withdrawal requires the Government to request SES ASTRA and the commissioner to present their views in writing.
 The Government may also deprive SES ASTRA of all or part of the exclusive rights if SES ASTRA fails to continuously and regularly exploit the concession at an optimum level to obtain long-term maximum financial profitability.
 The procedure applicable is the same as for a withdrawal.

-Upon the withdrawal of the Concession by reason of a serious breach of the Concession Agreement or associated term sheet, SES ASTRA will forfeit all rights associated with the Concession and the Government may seek to become the owner of the ASTRA satellites, control facilities and other equipment and be substituted as a party to any agreements necessary for the exploitation of the Concession.
+Upon the withdrawal of the concession by reason of a breach of the Concession Agreement or the New Concession Agreement, or of the associated Cahier des Charges, SES ASTRA will forfeit all rights associated with the Concession and the Government may seek to become the owner of the ASTRA satellites, control facilities and other equipment and be substituted as a party to any agreements necessary for the exploitation of the Concession.
 SES ASTRA will be entitled to fair and equitable indemnification before any property rights are so transferred.
-If the Government decides to withdraw the Concession in whole or in part for any reason other than serious breach by SES ASTRA of its obligations, it must give SES ASTRA 12 months' notice and indemnify SES ASTRA for all damages SES ASTRA suffers, including consequential damages such as any depreciation in value of assets, reduced ability to repay debts and fulfil other obligations, and loss in future earnings.

-SES ASTRA has no reason to believe that the Government intends to withdraw the SES ASTRA Concession.
+SES ASTRA has no reason to believe that the Government has grounds for or intends to withdraw the Concession or the New Concession.